BenBinary/greek_vocs/README.md

 This project is based on Flutter.
 We use on-site storage for tasks and learning progress.
 In future there can be a server side application be implemented.

+For data storage there is JSON and a SQLite Database used.

+## Contribution

 ## Statistics
 To track the learning progress a dedicated feedback shall be provided in terms how the performance of the user is.